 Step 1: Joining the project

-After this introduction, it comes as no surprise that the first step in refactoring is to gain an overview of the existing code and the underlying processes.
-To do this, the most important metrics should be analysed first, such as:
+To gain an overview of the existing code and the underlying processes, the most important metrics should be analyzed first, such as:

 - cyclomatic complexity,